geerlingguy/ansible-role-logstash/README.md

 The TCP and UDP ports over which logstash will listen for syslog messages.

+    logstash_version: 2.3

+Default major version of Logstash to install.

     logstash_elasticsearch_host: localhost

 The host on which Elasticsearch resides.